 Radiant Media Player is now part of our Ionic with Angular app and new instances of the player can be created anywhere in our application.
 More information for using Radiant Media Player with Angular can be found in our dedicated guide.

-file to enable TypeScript support (you can add it in the src > assets folder for example)
+to enable TypeScript support (you can add it in the src > assets

 <ion-header [translucent]="true">